How to become a nurse navigator: career path, certification, and salary

 Do nurse navigators need an RN license?

 For nurse navigator positions specifically, yes – an active RN license is required.
 Non-nursing patient navigator roles exist (lay navigators, social work navigators) but they carry different titles, scope, and pay.
-The ONN-CG certification from AONN requires an active RN or LPN license.
+The ONN-CG certification requires an active RN license in good standing.

 What is the ONN-CG certification?

-The ONN-CG (Oncology Nurse Navigator–Certified Generalist) is the primary professional credential for oncology nurse navigators in the US, administered by AONN (Academy of Oncology Nurse and Patient Navigators).
-It requires an active RN or LPN license and a minimum of 2,080 hours of oncology patient navigation experience within the past three years.
-The exam is 150 questions over three hours.
-Renewal requires 50 CE credits per three-year cycle.
+The ONN-CG (Oncology Nurse Navigator–Certified Generalist) is the primary professional credential for oncology nurse navigators in the US, administered by the AONN+ Foundation for Learning, the certifying arm of the Academy of Oncology Nurse and Patient Navigators.
+It requires an active RN license in good standing, three years of direct navigation experience, and 15 CEs earned in the previous 12 months.
+The exam is 120 multiple-choice questions with a three-hour testing time.
+Renewal requires 45 CE credits over the preceding 36 months.

 How long does it take to become a nurse navigator?

-From the start of a BSN program, plan for approximately six to eight years total: four years for a BSN, one to two years of clinical RN experience (often in oncology), followed by building toward the 2,080 hours of navigation experience needed for ONN-CG certification.
+From the start of a BSN program, plan for approximately six to eight years total: four years for a BSN, one to two years of clinical RN experience (often in oncology), followed by the three years of direct navigation experience needed for ONN-CG certification.
 Some nurses move into navigation roles faster – within three to four years of RN graduation – if their unit experience is directly in oncology navigation or care coordination.

 Can an ADN nurse become a nurse navigator?

 Yes, though a BSN is preferred and often required by larger health systems and NCI-designated cancer centers.
 An ADN nurse who completes an RN-to-BSN program while working will be competitive for most navigation positions.
-The ONN-CG certification only requires an active RN or LPN license, not a specific degree level.
+The ONN-CG certification requires an active RN license and documented navigation experience, not a specific degree level.

 What is the difference between a nurse navigator and a case manager?